I think it's time to get back on some stages and shake the rust off.

 For The Breakdown, even though performing our own original music is our ultimate aim, our North Star in recent years has been the classic country…Read more

 This is a playlist of live performances, both solo acoustic and with the band.
 I'll keep adding it to it as we collect more and better video.

 In 2020, I'm challenging myself to learn 50 cover songs, write 50 original songs, and make quality demos of all 100 of them.
 That's basically one of each per week with a couple weeks wiggle room.
 Here is a playlist of them in reverse chronological order (most recent first) and here's a blog post about it.

-It all started with a chance encounter with country legend Steve Earle.
-As guitarist and songwriter Matt Lenny tells it, “I was sitting in Matt Umanov Guitars in Greenwich Village and in walks Steve Earle.
+A chance encounter with country legend Steve Earle changed everything for guitarist and songwriter, Matt Lenny.
+As Matt tells it, “I was sitting in Matt Umanov Guitars in Greenwich Village and in walks Steve Earle.
 He picked up an acoustic guitar and just started strumming some chords.
 And…I don’t know how to put it except to say that, when he played G and C, it was every country song ever written.
 When I played G and C, it was just a couple of chords.
 But, when he did it, it was deep; it had soul and groove and power.
 It really blew my mind.
-I’d been touring with all these loud rock bands (like Oh My God) and had all these chops, but he had the song in every strum.
+I’d been touring with all these loud rock bands and had all these fancy guitar chops, but he had the song in every strum.
 I’ve been chasing that ever since.”

-Now living in Chicago, Matt continues to pursue that powerful simplicity, both with a full band and as a solo singer-songwriter.
+Now living in Michigan, Matt continues to pursue that powerful simplicity, both as a full band and as a solo singer-songwriter.
 The resulting music is somewhere on the rock and roll side of Americana with simple chord changes and melodies married to heartfelt emotions and old-fashioned storytelling.